jeremytammik/tbc/a/1970_webview2.md

 In Revit, we are working on a separate component that isolates the browser code from Revit and I would like all our uses to go through that.
 It supports both CEF and WV2, so it's easy to switch which one we want to use.
-Among other things, it takes care of setting up the UDF so they are all in the same location.
+Among other things, it takes care of setting up the UDF, so they are all in the same location.

 The development builds of Revit include both WV2 and the evergreen runtime.
 In fact, it was put into Revit even before we started the migration; looks like the SSO component uses it now.